Llaule/Ejercicio2Dia3oct/README.md

 Welcome to my Github repository!
-It was created from a local directory Nombre del Usuario: Julio
+It was created from a local directory\
-\nNombre nueva Linea
+Nombre del Usuario: Julio\
-/nNombre nueva Linea
+Nombre nueva Linea